JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 The JATOS API uses [OpenAPI 3 for specification](https://github.com/JATOS/JATOS/blob/master/jatos-api.yaml).
 You can use [petstore.swagger.io](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/JATOS/JATOS/api_token/jatos-api.yaml) to have an easy navigatable page.

-This is the first version of the API.
+The API is work in progress (this is the first version).
 To request any additional endpoints, please write a [GitHub issue](https://github.com/JATOS/JATOS/issues).

 ## Authentication